o3de/o3de.org/content/docs/user-guide/interactivity/robotics/concepts-and-components-overview.md

 linkTitle: Concepts and Structure
 title: ROS 2 Concepts and Structure
 description: Understanding basic concepts and structure of the ROS 2 Gem in Open 3D Engine (O3DE).
+weight: 300
 toc: true
 ---

+This topic describes the underlying concepts and structure of the [ROS 2 Gem](/docs/user-guide/gems/reference/robotics/ros2/) in **Open 3D Engine (O3DE)**.
+You will learn about how ROS 2 and O3DE communicate, and how ROS 2 components interface with each other to perform various functions in a robotics simulation.

 ## ROS 2 Concepts